cloudflare/workers-sdk/CONTRIBUTING.md

 - The format for Pull Request titles is `[package name] description`, where the package name should indicate which package of the `workers-sdk` monorepo your PR pertains to (e.g. `wrangler`/`pages-shared`/`wrangler-devtools`), and the description should be a succinct summary of the change you're making.
 - GitHub will insert a template for the body of your Pull Request—it's important to carefully fill out all the fields, giving as much detail as possible to reviewers.

+## PR Review

+PR review is a critial and required step in the process for landing changes.
+This is an opportunity to catch potential issues, improve the quality of the work, celebrate good design, and learn from each other.

+As a reviewer, it's important to be thoughtful about the proposed changes and communicate any feedback.
+Examples of PR reviews that the community has identified as particularly high-caliber are labeled with the `highlight pr review` label.
+Please feel empowered to use these as a learning resource.

 ## Changesets

 Every non-trivial change to the project - those that should appear in the changelog - must be captured in a "changeset".